yugr/rust-slides/materials/materials.md

 - Why isn't the for loop optimized better (in this one example)? https://www.reddit.com/r/rust/comments/15tvuio/why_isnt_the_for_loop_optimized_better_in_this/
   * Assignee: yugr
   * Status: in progress
+  * Problem: loop slowdown when using inclusive ranges
+  * Root cause: inclusive ranges are slower by design (explained in comments)
+  * Solution: replace with exclusive range with explicit addition
+  * LLVM: one of commenters suggest how it can be fixed in LLVM (via loop splitting)
 - Assembly examples of missed Rust compiler optimizations: https://www.reddit.com/r/rust/comments/14zhb0s/assembly_examples_of_missed_rust_compiler/
 - Does the compiler optimize moves? https://www.reddit.com/r/rust/comments/ykku69/does_the_compiler_optimize_moves/
   * this should be a dedicated perf issue